 So before you begin writing (yes, before), decide on the topic for your book.
 Choose just one topic, and develop your main points and supporting stories around that one topic.
 Doing this will help make your book much easier to write, and make it more enjoyable for readers to consume.

-Anita R. Henderson is president of The Write Image, LLC and creator of Write Your Life.
+Anita R. Henderson is president of The Write Image, Consulting, LLC and creator of Write Your Life.
 Her work with professionals and entrepreneurs has resulted in multiple award-winning books and has helped authors grow their media and online visibility, speaker platforms, industry credibility, and overall confidence in their ability to write a compelling, high-quality book and leverage it in their business or career.